-To get married, all you need is yourself, a willing partner, someone who can marry you (like us!), witnesses and a marriage licence.
+To get married in Alberta, all you need is yourself, a willing partner, someone who can marry you (like us!), witnesses and an Alberta marriage licence.
 That’s it!
 Everything else, like the four-tier cake or cathedral length veil, is totally optional.
 Most couples getting married have no trouble finding flowers, favours and friends to stand by their side.
 But when it comes to licences and certificates, they’re stumped.
 How does that whole legal part of the marriage actually work?

-Here’s everything you need to make sure you’re actually getting legally married in Alberta:
+Here’s everything you need to know about Alberta marriage licences and certificates to make sure you’re actually getting legally married in Alberta!

 Before we get into the nitty-gritty, let’s quickly pause to explain the difference between the marriage licence and the marriage certificate.